Liberia News: PWD’s Kids Narrate Ordeal

 Narrating her ordeal as she spoke to our report, Medley added, “I have be out of school for the past two years; I feel bad when seeing my friends attending, but also feel bad for my mother condition.”

-She disclosed that her dream is to be a police officer but it’sunfortunate for her because she has dropped out from school.
+She disclosed that her dream is to be a police officer but it is unfortunate for her because she has dropped out from school.

 “Sometimes my teachers used to send my lessons to me at home for study, but not anymore because there is no money so I just decided to focus on helping my mother with the daily hustle of bread winning,” Medley explained.